mui/mui-x/docs/data/data-grid/pagination/pagination.md

 You can provide the `rowCount` in one of the following ways:

 - Initialize - use `initialState.pagination.rowCount` prop to initialize the `rowCount`
-- Control - use the `rowCount` prop along with `onRowCountChange` to control the `rowCount` and reflect the change it when the row count is updated
+- Control - use the `rowCount` prop along with `onRowCountChange` to control the `rowCount` and reflect the changes when the row count is updated
 - Set using the `apiRef` - use the `apiRef.current.setRowCount` method to set the `rowCount` after the Grid is initialized

 There can be three different possibilities regarding the availability of the `rowCount` on the server-side: